 All pre-enrollment screening and baseline assessments (e.g. clinical assessment, urine test, ultrasound, manometry, and questionnaires) are recommended to be completed within eight weeks prior to enrollment.
 Blood tests must be performed within 30 days prior to the biopsy.
 These blood tests will be repeated prior to any additional biopsies, if more than one biopsy is required.
-Per manufacturing requirements, patients must be negative for the blood-borne pathogens of hepatitis B (required tests: Hepatitis B Surface Antigen [HBsAg] and Anti-Hepatitis B Core Antibody [Anti-HBC]), Hepatitis C (required test: Hepatitis C Antibody [Anti-HCV]), HIV (required tests: HIV Type 1 and 2 Antibodies [Anti-HIV-1, 2]), and syphilis.
+Per manufacturing requirements, patients must be negative for the blood-borne pathogens of Hepatitis B (required tests: Hepatitis B Surface Antigen [HBsAg] and Anti-Hepatitis B Core Total Antibody [Anti-HBc]), Hepatitis C (required test: Hepatitis C Antibody [Anti-HCV]), HIV (required tests: HIV Type 1 and 2 Antibodies [Anti-HIV-1, 2]), syphilis and HTLV-1 (European sites only).
 At this point the patients will have completed all the necessary screening assessments and, if they meet all entry criteria, may now be enrolled into the study and can be scheduled for the muscle biopsy.